Contact Information

 Additional Requirements

-- Praxis School Psychologist Exam with minimum score of 155
+- Praxis II School Psychologist Exam with minimum score of 155.

 Pupil Personnel Services Credential in School Psychology Requirements